superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 # Beyond Storage 3 - Everything Is Your Inventory
-I would appreciate it if you could [support me on Ko-fi](https://ko-fi.com/gazorper) Hundreds of hours go into making a mod like this, not to mention supporting it.
+I would appreciate it if you could [support me on Ko-fi](https://ko-fi.com/gazorper), as **hundreds of hours** go into making a mod like this, keeping it up to date with newer game versions, not to mention supporting it.
 [![Support me on Ko-fi](https://raw.githubusercontent.com/superguru/7d2d_mod_BeyondStorage3/refs/heads/master/BeyondStorage/Media/gazorper-kofi.png)](https://ko-fi.com/gazorper)

 Please go to <span style="color:#4c5fd7;">**#beyond-storage3**</span> on the <span style="color:#f46f30;">**Discord server**</span> for mod support.